Niginairgash/de-journey/3-data-modeling/fundamentals/data-modeling-types/logical.md

 - ✅ Junction tables for M:N relationships

 **Next, we'll move to Physical Data Model** where we choose specific database technology (MySQL, PostgreSQL, etc.) and add performance optimizations!

-Would you like me to show you how to create this logical diagram in draw.io, or shall we proceed directly to the physical model?